-On the contrary, it probably actually offered some protection against heart attack and stroke.
+On the contrary, it actually offered some protection against heart attack and stroke.

-Which, of course, is entirely the direct opposite to what mainstream medicine has been warning us for years, screeching like a room full of cackling hens.
+Which, of course, is entirely the direct opposite of what mainstream medicine has been warning us for years, screeching like a room full of cackling hens.

 The second study analyzed 29 clinical trials and looked at more than 122,000 men.

 The results were remarkably similar to the first survey.
 Researchers found no evidence that TRT was associated with a significantly increased risk of adverse cardiovascular outcomes.

 The United States Food and Drug Administration (FDA) urges caution before jumping headfirst into TRT, by recently issuing a warning about the potential risks of heart attack and stroke among men undergoing testosterone therapy.